openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ### clearNonExact

 Overwrites and clears any `statements` with ranged data if optional `exactOnly` flag is set.

 There is one final skip check after this step .
 If there are still `statements` at this point, then we include them in the final set of changes for BCD.
 We also run another comparison of the `versionMap` data from the test results against the updated `defaultStatements` to see if there are still possible updates that could have been made.
-If there are, then we log those with a warning that possible manual intervention may be required on the BCD file data.
+If there are, then we log those with a warning that possible manual intervention may be required on the BCD entry.